krzyzanowskim/CryptoSwift/README.md

 ##Usage

-Generally you should use `CryptoHash` enum or convenience extensions
+Generally you should use `CryptoSwift.Hash`,`CryptoSwift.Cipher` enums or convenience extensions

 CryptoHash enum usage